lunagarigen/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Thus, focus on writing clean, readable, and maintainable code.
 Use descriptive variable names, comments judiciously, and adhere to consistent formatting.
 Optimize for simplicity and understandability over premature optimization.
 Also, embrace the power of version control systems like Git to track changes, collaborate effectively, and recover from mistakes easily.
 Lastly, automate testing and debugging wherever possible; a well-tested program is a solid foundation for future development."

 In essence, clarity and maintainability are key virtues of good programming today, as they enhance collaboration, minimize errors, and facilitate growth in complex projects.

+# 2024-02-01
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

+In software development, this translates to writing clean, readable, and maintainable code that solves problems efficiently without unnecessary complexity.
+Always strive to keep your codebase minimal, using abstractions and patterns judiciously.
+Remember that what you build today may need to be understood and modified tomorrow, so invest time in making it simple and clear for others (and your future self).
+Also, embrace the iterative process of refactoring, which allows for continuous improvement and simplification over time."